-The first day started with the usual light swirling wind giving us a chance to put the easy ups in place and brief on the first flight of the day.
+The first day of SIV started with the usual light swirling wind giving us a chance to put the easy ups in place and brief on the first flight of the day.
 The briefings had been made the boat prepped and as soon as the wind pulled on it was time to head over to the ¨Cow island¨ for the first round.
 The wind was light and so gave very easy towing conditions for the first tow and we had enough altitude to begin with Big, Big ears and small asymmetric deflations.

 It was very pleasing for me to see everyone nail their launches and all of the gliders performing very well, as expected.
 We had some shifts in the wind during the first session that gave us the chance to exploit some of our many launches around the lake allowing us to continue whatever the wind direction.
-As the day went on the wind increased and we were able to start getting lots of altitude allowing for many repetitions of the maneuvers which is important.
+As the day went on the wind increased and we were able to start getting lots of altitudes allowing for many repetitions of the manoeuvres which is important.
 We were able to make 2 runs and had even started the 3rd as the wind picked up which meant we had to call it a day.
 The first day had gone very well with no one fluffing a launch and everyone getting stuck into deflations with 100% commitment.

 Once we had left the lake we again headed up to Lijar and spent 2 hours soaring in the evening restitution.

 Day 2 we were off again and were able to make a few tows before the wind built up and we had to hide under the easy shades and take out the kayak or just cool off in the lake.
-It gave us opportunity for some maneuvers theory and we were able to get some more flights in before the wind came in again and spoiled play.
-Only on the lake however as once again we pulled the rabbit out the hat and headed up the Lijar mountain for some more restitution flying only coming down as the sun had set and it was time for cold beers.
+It gave us the opportunity for some manoeuvres theory and we were able to get some more flights in before the wind came in again and spoiled play.
+Only on the lake however, as once again we pulled the rabbit out the hat and headed up the Lijar mountain for some more restitution flying only coming down as the sun had set and it was time for cold beers.